a23patel/COSC4368_GroupProject/README.md

 </ol>

 <p>
 Consider the case where you wish to simulate experiment 1b with seed 42 and visualize it with agent F's Q-table information.
-Perphas you also want to conduct the simulation with the ms reinforcement learning state space.
+Perhaps you also want to conduct the simulation with the ms reinforcement learning state space.
 To accomplish this, perform the following steps.
 </p>
 <ol>
   <li><code>python main.py 1b 42 --history --rl ms --dump-tables</code></li>